CoitThomas/analytics_challenge/README.md

     iex(4)> AnalyticsChallenge.Writer.top_ten_for_subset_at_hour(["en", "ko"], date_and_hour)

-And now for the big one.
-Note, if this happens to timeout on you the first time you run it, try running the command again.
-It should work the 2nd time:
+And now for the big one:

     iex(5)> AnalyticsChallenge.Writer.top_ten_for_all_at_hour(date_and_hour)